apache/mynewt-site/docs/os/tutorials/sensors/sensor_nrf52_bno055.md

 The BNO055 device driver implements the `bno055` shell command that allows you to:

 * Read sensor data samples for all the sensor type that the device supports.

-	**Note:** The `sensor` shell discussed previously only reads sensor data for configured sensor types.
+    **Note:** The `sensor` shell command discussed previously only reads sensor data for configured sensor types.

 * Query the chip id, sensor revisions, content of registers, sensor offsets.
 * Reset the device.
 * Change the power mode.
 * Change the operation mode.
 <br>

 Enter `bno055` to see the command syntax: